 The first two of these dates, despite appearances, are almost exactly the winter-solstice – the Gregorian Calendar gets slightly out of synchronisation with the seasons when projected that far back.
 The last is a few days before the spring-equinox.

 For the sake of completion, it would be nice if we could say something about the chronology of the First Age.
 As it happens, we can say quite a lot of things, but much of it is highly technical and based on certain assumptions.
 Chief amongst these assumptions is that we can use recently published material to supplement The Silmarillion.
 The consensus amongst researchers seems to be that we can indeed, as long as it does not contradict the ‘canonical’ writings, and that we must also take Tolkien’s latest word on any particular subject.
-We know that there were approximately six hundred years of the sun during the First Age, and this is confirmed by the now published figure of 597 years (Annals of Beleriand).
+We know that there were approximately six hundred years of the sun during the First Age, and this is confirmed by the now published figure of 590 years (The Grey Annals and The Tale of Years of the First Age).
 Tolkien tells us that these years, as reckoned by the Eldar, were counted from the spring-equinox.
 Yet the calendar of Númenor starts with the winter-solstice.
 In other words, the last year of the First Age was only three-quarters of a year long, at least for our purposes – though in fact the Elves continued their calendar without interruption.
 We are told that in 3021 Third Age the Elven New Year’s Day fell on 6 Astron in the Shire Calendar (5 Víressë Old Style, Gondor).
-Calculating backwards, and based on the Reckoning of Rivendell as described in The Return of the King, it turns out that the year 597 of the sun was truncated after 277 days, with day 278 becoming the first day of the Second Age.
-The total number of days for the years of the sun during the First Age was 217,961.
+Calculating backwards, and based on the Reckoning of Rivendell as described in The Return of the King, it turns out that the year 590 of the sun was truncated after 275 days, with day 276 becoming the first day of the Second Age.
+The total number of days for the years of the sun during the First Age was 215,404.
 In brief, the calendar rules for the Reckoning of Rivendell are as follows – leap-years occurred every twelfth year, and were always treble-leap-years (368 days).
 144 years made a yén, and in the last year of every third yén the three extra days were omitted.
 We can therefore state with confidence that the first uprising of the sun occurred on the following date:

 Which was either on or very close to the spring-equinox in that year.
-No earlier dates are possible on the Gregorian Calendar, because without the sun marking the days and the years, the calendar simply cannot function, and to project it backwards would be meaningless.
-Note also that the day of the week has not been given, because during the First Age the seven-day-week had not yet been invented (for the curious, if the weekdays are projected backwards, it happens to be a Thursday, but this has no bearing on our calculations).
+No earlier dates are possible on the Gregorian Calendar, because without the sun marking the days and the years, the calendar cannot function, and to project it backwards would be meaningless.
+Note also that the day of the week has not been given, because during the First Age the seven-day-week had not yet been invented (for the curious, if the weekdays are projected backwards, it happens to be a Saturday, but this has no bearing on our calculations).
 On the six-day Eldar week it was Elenya (Saturday).
-There is one further item of interest with regard to this date.
-Tolkien tells us that the moon arose before the sun, and crossed the sky seven times before the sun arose, which can only mean seven nights.
-It can be calculated that a full moon occurred the equivalent of six days before the above mentioned date (at 08:11 UTC on what would have been 19 March) , which, counting inclusively, is of course seven nights (i.e. we are counting the night of 18/19 March as the first night, as it is closest to the full moon.
-24/25 March is therefore the seventh night).
-In other words, when the moon first arose, it was showing its full face to the earth, which seems singularly appropriate.
+Tolkien tells us in The Silmarillion that the moon arose before the sun, and crossed the sky seven times before the sun first rose.
+Starting in the west, the moon travelled back and forth, and was in the east when the sun first arose, also in the west.
+The original intention was to have the moon and sun crossing each other in the sky each day, with at least one visible at all times.
+It would appear, therefore, that the moon arose 3½ days before the sun.
+It can be calculated that a new moon occurred nine days before the above mentioned date (at 16:32 UTC on 16 March) , but this assumes a moon whose course has not been altered.
+The current arrangement was put into place shortly after the sun first arose – possibly during its very first day – so as to leave a period for rest, illuminated only by the stars.

 In conclusion, it may come as a surprise to some that the Fourth Age of Middle-earth began around the same time as the founding of the kingdom of Egypt.
 And yet in Europe at this time we have archaeological remains of a large and sophisticated civilisation, the Megalithic Culture, which could so very easily correspond to Tolkien’s kingdoms and peoples of Middle-earth – with the English Midlands as the Shire.
 As for the fact that Britain is now an island, this simply indicates that the flooding of the North Sea occurred later than the events described in The Lord of the Rings.